WHAT IS REIKI?

 Using my hands as an intuitive guide, I will locate those areas that most need reiki.
 You may feel warmth, cold, tingling, or nothing at all; some people will have dream-like visions, while others drift into thoughts about yesterday’s meeting or tomorrow’s groceries.
 Everyone’s experience of reiki is different, and the same person going to the same reiki practitioner can have vastly different experiences from session to session.
 There is no one “right” way to experience reiki; your only job is to be as receptive as possible.

-I currently offer one stand-alone workshop for reiki practitioners (attuned to level 1 or higher), and am co-leading a workshop series with Rosé Hernandez of The Energetic Body.
+I currently offer one stand-alone workshop for reiki practitioners (attuned to level 1 or higher), and co-lead a workshop series with Rosé Hernandez of The Energetic Body.